ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: INTRODUCTION

-We evaluate ShelfAware in a representative quasi-static domain: a mock grocery store environment.
-This was chosen for its dense semantic content, dynamic variability, and geometric ambiguity.
-Real-time experiments on low-cost, consumer-grade sensors demonstrate our proposed method's robustness across wearable and cart-mounted configurations, highlighting its potential for practical deployment across both autonomous service robots and assistive devices (such as those for people with visual impairment).
+We evaluate ShelfAware across two domains: a semantically dense mock retail environment enabling rigorous motion-capture ground truth, and a 3,500 sq. ft. operational grocery store demonstrating open-world scalability.
+Experiments on consumer-grade wearable and cart-mounted sensors highlight the system's robustness for practical deployment across both autonomous service robots and assistive devices.

-In summary, this work makes the following contributions: \begin{itemize} \item A novel semantic representation for quasi-static environments that encodes object collections as statistical distributions over counts and arrangement, providing inherent robustness to semantic perturbations and flux. \item A real-time, inverse observation model-based particle filter that leverages this representation for efficient, real-time global localization on low-cost, vision-based hardware. \item An experimental validation of the system on low-cost, portable hardware in both wearable and cart-mounted configurations within a semantically dense retail environment, demonstrating significant performance improvements over AMCL and MCL in localization accuracy and convergence speed. \end{itemize}
+Our core technical contributions are twofold: \begin{itemize} \item A semantic mapping and observation design that encodes object collections as statistical distributions over counts and arrangement, providing inherent robustness to semantic perturbations and flux. \item A real-time, inverse observation model-based particle filter that leverages this representation on low-cost, vision-based hardware to efficiently propose and evaluate high-quality global pose hypotheses. \end{itemize}